adomasgudaitis/danske-homework-task/Readme.md

 ### Quick Sort

 The time complexity of Quick Sort is O(N*logN) in the average and the best cases, and O(N^2) in the worst case.
-There is the table presenting performance measurements with various sizes of arrays:
+The table below presents performance measurements for different array sizes:

 | Size of Array (n) | Elapsed Time (ms) |
 |-------------------|-------------------|